 Trifluoperazine

-Trifluoperazine Coupons & Discount Card - Compare Prices Near You
+Trifluoperazine Coupons & Savings Card – Discount Prices from $21.27

 Trifluoperazine is a medication prescribed primarily for the treatment of schizophrenia and certain mood disorders.
 As a first-generation antipsychotic, it works by balancing natural chemicals in the brain, particularly by reducing the brain's sensitivity to dopamine changes.
 This action helps alleviate symptoms like delusions and hallucinations.
 While effective, trifluoperazine is generally not recommended for long-term use due to the risk of movement-related side effects.
 Always consult with a healthcare professional before starting or changing any medication regimen.